brifiction/jquery-filters/README.md

 # jquery-filters
-This contains several examples on how to filter search results with jQuery.
+jquery-filters repository contains several examples on how to filter search results with jQuery.

 ### Description
 Several examples of how to filter search results with jQuery.
 There are several ways to approach this functionality, however this example will be focusing a lot on the emphasis of ".hide()" and ".css()".